openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 attempt to detect the tekton-dashboard Ingress URL and let you choose to use it as the endpoint for the created GitHub application.

-If your cluster is not accessible to the internet, Pipelines as Code provides an option to install a webhook forwarder called [gosmee](https://github.com/chmouel/gosmee).
-This forwarder enables connectivity between the Pipelines as Code controller and GitHub without requiring an internet connection.
+If your cluster is not accessible to the internet, Pipelines-as-Code provides an option to install a webhook forwarder called [gosmee](https://github.com/chmouel/gosmee).
+This forwarder enables connectivity between the Pipelines-as-Code controller and GitHub without requiring an internet connection.
 In this scenario, it will set up a forwarding URL on
 <https://hook.pipelinesascode.com> and set it up on GitHub.
 For OpenShift, it
 will not prompt you unless you explicitly specify the `--force-gosmee` flag